Define2017/SAP-XLSX-PyConvert/README.md

 There is various methods to read XLSX files into ABAP, but due to the various version restrictions and  limitations on the SAP Netweaver platform, this solution was choosen, in which to use python to read and convert XLSX files.

 # Known Issues / Limitations
 The current script will only do a basic conversion of the Microsoft Excel file, meaning that it will simply read and convert.
-I fyou have any objects such as pivot tables, charts, etc. You need to amend the script accodingly to apply your own logic.
+If you have any objects such as pivot tables, charts, etc. You need to amend the script accodingly to apply your own logic.

 # Usage of the script
 The script can be executed with the following command line parameters.